John Boozman: Gun violence and firearm laws

-Boozman has an A rating from the National Rifle Association for his support of gun rights.
+Boozman received an "A" grade from the National Rifle Association Political Victory Fund (NRA-PVF) for his support of gun rights.
 In May 2011, he voted to table an amendment that prohibited usage of the Patriot Act to access firearm records.
 In April 2013, in the wake of the Sandy Hook Elementary School shooting, Boozman was one of 46 senators to vote against a bill that would have extended background checks to all firearm transfers.
 He voted with 40 Republicans and five Democrats to stop the bill.

-Boozman voted against the proposed Feinstein Amendment, in 2016, that sought to ban the sale of firearms to known and/or suspected terrorists, claiming that it would deprive Americans of due process.
+In 2016, Boozman voted against the proposed Feinstein Amendment, which sought to ban the sale of firearms to known and/or suspected terrorists, claiming that it would deprive Americans of due process.

 Employment discrimination

-In November 2013, Boozman was one of 32 senators (all Republican) to vote against the Employment Non-Discrimination Act, a bill prohibiting discrimination in organizations of 15 or more employees based on sexual orientation or gender identity.
+In November 2013, Boozman was one of 32 senators (all Republican) who voted against the Employment Non-Discrimination Act, a bill that would prohibit discrimination in organizations of 15 or more employees based on sexual orientation or gender identity.

 In April 2014, Boozman voted against a cloture motion for the Paycheck Fairness Act, a bill that establishes additional penalties for violations of equal pay requirements in the Fair Labor Standards Act, including a prohibition on an employer from paying a wage rate to employees of a particular sex that is lower than the rate paid to employees of the opposite sex for equal work unless such payment is made due to certain factors including but not limited to "a bona fide factor other than sex".
 Some groups characterized the legislation as redundant, citing the 1963 Equal Pay Act and Title VII of the 1964 Civil Rights Act as existing protections against wage discrimination based on gender or race.
 The Senate Republican Conference called it "the latest ploy in the Democrats' election-year playbook".